 ENVR has been offering the Mentoring Roundtables for Graduate Students since 2017.
 This event is usually organized together with other ENVR activities at JSM annually.
 It is designed to encourage diverse participation and engage graduate students who may not normally have access to or interaction with more senior, advanced-career members of the ENVR community.

-The event began with a panel discussion with the students and all of the mentors before breaking out into small group sessions that were formed to foster engagement and maximize participation.
-Mentors shared with students their experience across academics, industry, and national laboratories.
-They also provided suggestions on how students can prepare themselves during graduate school, including gaining experience via internship and building skill sets, including experience with programming tools and software development.
-Students asked questions on a vast number of topics.
-Mentors generously shared their individual experiences regarding career tracks in different work settings, and provided suggestions on time management, building collaborations, and career developments.
+The event will begin with a panel discussion with the students and all of the mentors before breaking out into small group sessions that were formed to foster engagement and maximize participation.
+Mentors will share with students their experience across academics, industry, and national laboratories.
+They will also provide suggestions on how students can prepare themselves during graduate school, including gaining experience via internship and building skill sets, including experience with programming tools and software development.
+Students are encouraged to ask questions on a vast number of topics.

 - It was great to get different perspectives from statisticians working in environmental applications.